Congrats to our 2025 NMSG Shark Tank winner!

 - Expected outcome and next steps, including plans for future study and funding bids

-- A 5-minute presentation using no more than 3 slides.
-You should view this as an “elevator pitch”.
+- A 5-minute presentation using no more than three slides.
 Your job is to get the panel interested in your idea and highlight the importance of your project.
 Be sure to outline exactly what the grant will fund.

-- Around 10-15 minutes of questions from the “sharks”.
-Here your proposal will be scrutinised in more detail (see below).
+- Around 10-15 minutes of questions from the “sharks.”
+Here your proposal will be scrutinized in more detail (see below).

 Presentation